Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/Assembly_improving/README.md

 The previously published assembly was first improved by polishing with HyPo using paired-end Illumina short-reads and PacBio long-reads.

-This was done by executing the following command:
+This was done by executing the following commands:

 ```
 # Step 1 - Mapping the short-reads to scaffolds